eosnetworkfoundation/docs/docs/20_smart-contracts/20_advanced_concepts/2_linked-actions-pattern.md

 }
 ```

+> ⚠ **Warning**
+>
+> You should have more checks on the `on_transfer` than we have here in this example.
+This guide is not
+> about security, so we are omitting those checks for clarity, but you should not deploy a token event receiver
+> this way in production.

 Then, in our `record` action we can check if the transfer exists and if it does, we can
 delete it from the table to free up RAM and do our logic.